salmanzee-dev/Personality_Core_GLaDOS/docs/autonomy.md

 | `next_run` | float | Seconds until next update |
 | `notify_user` | bool | Whether to trigger autonomy on update |

-View slots in the TUI with `/slots`.
+Slots are displayed in the TUI.

 ## Minds (Subagents)